Useful Benchmarks: Skills, Data, and Peer-to-Peer Learning for Farm Success

 January 27, 2022

-Two significant events have impacted this project.
-First, as a result of the Covid-19 pandemic, farmers are dealing with a host of unanticipated challenges, including market, supply chain, and labor disruptions.
+Two significant events impacted this project.
+First, as a result of the Covid-19 pandemic, farmers were managing a host of unanticipated challenges, including market, supply chain, and labor disruptions.
 As a result, some farmers felt that they did not have the time or capacity to take on in-depth financial analysis.
 Second, we have experienced a string of atypical growing seasons coinciding with this project.
 In 2020, this was largely due to the market disruptions and high level of consumer demand due to the pandemic.
 In the two years that followed, extreme weather--prolonged excess rain in 2021 and an extended period of drought in 2022--led to crop losses and increased expenses.
 Although these extremes may be "the new normal," participating farmers feel that the years for which we are providing in-depth financial analysis are not typical ones.

 Activity: Second benchmarking cohort meetings for vegetable and meat producers/ Knowledge or skill gained: How to understand/interpret benchmarking reports; peer-to-peer learning with farms with different numbers; strategizing about how to address weaknesses and build on strengths.